 - I understand that deliberate omissions and inaccurate, false or misleading information invalidate the examination and medical examiner’s certificate, (examiner will enter ‘incomplete’ or ‘does not meet standards’).

 - I understand that FMCSA relies on the medical examiner’s clinical judgment to decide whether additional information should be obtained from the driver’s treating physician(s).
-If asked for additional information I will respectfully comply with the request.
+If asked for additional information or testing, I will respectfully comply with the request.

 - I certify that I will speak respectfully to all providers and staff at Mercy Urgent Care.
 Use of foul language, attempts to intimidate and attempts to manipulate are considered inappropriate conduct and Mercy Urgent Care will reserve the right to dismiss me from their clinics.

 - I understand I may obtain a second opinion with another provider at another facility but in doing so will honestly disclose all my medical information.